Jimmy Kimmel Gives Ellen DeGeneres a Pass for ‘Toxic’ Behavior

 “Yeah, I did do that,” Kimmel told her.
 “I did that to George Clooney and Hugh Laurie.”
 After playing a clip of that moment from a past sketch with the two actors, the host ended the segment.

-Now, obviously, Jimmy Kimmel is not Anderson Cooper or Oprah Winfrey.
+Now, obviously, Jimmy Kimmel—who’s hosting DeGeneres’ buddy George W. Bush on his show this Wednesday night—is not Anderson Cooper or Oprah Winfrey.
 And a late-night comedy show is not necessarily the best place for DeGeneres to address the allegations, which included sexual misconduct by her top producers and the host herself accused of secretly being “one of the meanest people alive.”
 But for it to not even come up reveals just how much celebrities tend to give their celebrity friends cover when low-level staffers suffer abuse.

 And it also raises the question of whether DeGeneres only agreed to the appearance under the condition that her scandal would be ignored—or if she just knew it would be.